Federal vs Private Loans: 5 Key Differences

 Here, we outline federal vs. private student loans so you have a clearer understanding of their major features before making a borrowing decision.

 What Are Federal Student Loans?

-Federal student loans are created and funded by the government, and you’ll need to fill out and submit the Free Application for Federal Student Aid, or FAFSA, to qualify.
+Federal student loans are financial aid created and funded by the government through the U.S. Department of Education.
+You’ll need to fill out and submit the Free Application for Federal Student Aid, or FAFSA, to qualify.
 There are several kinds of federal student loans that may have their own eligibility requirements, but most offer flexible repayment plans.
 All interest rates are set by Congress each year and are the same for all borrowers.